Reining Makes Eight Saves To Blank Detroit 1-0

 Prior to Marshall, Gray had an extremely successful stint at the University of Mobile, where he compiled a 47-12-4 record in three seasons..
 Gray's time at Mobile culminated in 1994 when he led the Rams to a 21-4 record and reached the NAIA National Championship game.

 Before Mobile, Gray spent 14 years as head coach of Alderson-Broaddus College - his alma-mater - from 1978-91.
 Gray guided the Battlers to five appearances in the NAIA National Tournament, and in those five appearances, saw his teams finish second (1981 and 1988) and third (1983 and 1991) twice.
 On his way to 255 wins, Gray became one of the winningest coaches in NAIA history, and in 1998 was inducted into the NAIA Hall of Fame.
 Gray was a five-time Area Coach of the Year and was named NSCAA National Coach of the Year in 1991.
 He was also named West Virginia Intercollegiate Athletic Conference Coach of the Year five times and captured seven league titles.

 Gray has become very involved in the local and national soccer communities.
-He is the director of the local West Virginia Rowdies youth club teams that have won multiple state championships, and he is also the chairman of the player selection committee for the MLS Combine.
+He is the director of the local West Virginia Rowdies youth club teams that have won multiple state championships.
 In 2004, he was appointed to the USSF National Instructional Staff.

 Gray and his wife Kay have two children; Nicole and Matthew.